notkoen/Zombie-Escape-Configs/README.md

 ### CSGO

-I am no longer actively maintaining CSGO configs due to the release of CS2.
+I am no longer maintaining CSGO configs due to the release of CS2.
 All configs under the `csgo` folder should be considered final.

 > [!TIP]
-> For more detailed information on CSGO config formatting, refer to [CSGO Configs](https://github.com/notkoen/Zombie-Escape-Configs/blob/main/Formatting%20Guide/CSGO%20Configs.md).
+> For more detailed information on CSGO config formatting, refer to the [CSGO configs guide](https://github.com/notkoen/Zombie-Escape-Configs/blob/main/Formatting%20Guide/CSGO%20Configs.md).
 > [!CAUTION]
 > All vscripts under the `csgo` folder must be uploaded in the exact same folder structure.
 > [!WARNING]
 > All entwatch configs are made to work with **DarkerZ's Entwatch-DZ Plugin**.
 > [!WARNING]
-> All BossHP configs are made to work with either GFL's, ZombieDen's, MoeUB's, or AntiTeal/Strellic's plugin.
+> All BossHP configs are made to work with either GFL's plugin.
 Some `config` options may vary.

 ### CSS

 > [!TIP]
 > For more detailed information on CSS config formatting, refer to [CSS Configs](https://github.com/notkoen/Zombie-Escape-Configs/blob/main/Formatting%20Guide/CSS%20Configs.md).
 > [!NOTE]
 > As the current server manager on [NiDE](https://nide.gg), most of my work is already published on Nide's [ZE-Configs](https://github.com/NiDE-gg/ZE-Configs) repository.
 > [!WARNING]
 > Entwatch configs differ between NiDE and Unloze, so I have put all Unloze-specific configs in the `unloze` folder under the `Entwatch` folder.
-For more information, refer to [CSS Configs](https://github.com/notkoen/Zombie-Escape-Configs/blob/main/Formatting%20Guide/CSS%20Configs.md) for detailed information/explanation.
+For more information, refer to [CSS configs guide](https://github.com/notkoen/Zombie-Escape-Configs/blob/main/Formatting%20Guide/CSS%20Configs.md) for detailed information/explanation.
 > [!WARNING]
-> Configs on NiDE are **CASE SENSITIVE**.
-Double check Nide's [FastDL](https://fastdl.nide.gg/css_ze/maps/) for proper capitalization.
-Unloze makes all map lowercase.
+> All configs made **MUST BE** lowercase as both Nide and Unloze has made it a standard to make all maps lowercase.

 ### CS2

 The modding environment on CS2 is still under development.
-Thus, do not consider anything under the `cs2` folder as up to date.
-More information will come when I know more information.
+Thus, I have no plans on actively contributing configs.
+Expect changes as plugins begin to be developed and made public.

 ## Contact Me